Real-hackbard/ASCii-Creator/README.md

 * Export Bitmap, Jpg/Jpeg, Png, Gif

 With this ASCII Generator, it's possible to change the intensity of the ASCII code.
 This means you can adjust the calculation for each color in the image.
 A black and white Image is calculated differently than one containing red, green, and blue tones.
 For a universal image, i.e., a single-color Image, the calculation can be modified so that the ASCII conversion is more pronounced than with a standard calculation.

+### GpTextStream:
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+* Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+* The name of the Primoz Gabrijelcic may not be used to endorse or promote products derived from this software without specific prior written permission.